Open-Systems-Pharmacology/docs/part-5/import-edit-observed-data.md

 #### LLOQ

 The LLOQ can either be specified from the column of the measurement or from a separate column.
 In the first case, the LLOQ values in the measurement column must be preceded by a "<", e.g. "<0.2", where 0.2 is the LLOQ value.
 In the second case, there can only be one single LLOQ value for every data set.
-In case there are several LLOQ values defined, the user is warned, and in case the user wants to proceed with the import, the highest of these LLOQs will be assumed for the whole data set.
+In case there are several LLOQ values defined, the user is warned, and in case the user wants to proceed with the import, the highest of these LLOQs will be assumed for the whole data set. for the values that are below the LLOQ, the measurement assigned is LLOQ/2.
+For example "<0.2" will be imported in the data repository as "0.1".

 #### Configuring the error